 Construction contractors oversee and manage all aspects of a construction project, including hiring subcontractors, ensuring compliance with building codes, and maintaining safety standards.
 If construction contractor fails to meet their duties, they can be held legally accountable for resulting damages or injuries.
 A lawyer with experience in construction law and personal injury would be suitable for seeking compensation in such cases.

 Contractors hire subcontractors to perform specialized work on construction projects, such as electrical or plumbing installations.
-Subcontractors must adhere to industry standards, building codes, and safety regulations like other professionals.
+Like other professionals, subcontractors must adhere to industry standards, building codes, and safety regulations.
 They can be liable for their negligence if their work results in property damage or injury.
 Those affected can consult with a lawyer to help them navigate the legal process and ensure fair compensation is pursued.